kartheekakurati/KartheekAkurati/README.md

 I'm a Senor Associate Software Engineer focused on Signal Processing with AI and Software Defined Radios at  <strong><a href="https://in.mathworks.com/?requestedDomain="><img src="/src/matIcon.png" width="20px">  MathWorks India Private Limited</a></strong>

-I've been working in the field of Signal Processing and SDR since 2017, and during this time I worked and lead some of the most diverse projects and big projects in carrer which are,
+I've been working in the field of Signal Processing and SDR since 2017, and during this time I lead some of the most diverse projects in carrer out which some are,
   | Project | Technology |
   | --- | --- |
   | Technical Debt reduction | C, C++ and MATLAB |